OSGConnect/connectbook/start/software/compiling-applications.md

-**Most software is written to install to a default location, however your OSG Connect account is not authorized to write to these default system locations.** Instead, you will want to create a folder for your software installation in your `home` directory use an option in the configuration step that will install the software to this folder:
+**Most software is written to install to a default location, however your OSG Connect account is not authorized to write to these default system locations.** Instead, you will want to create a folder for your software installation in your `home` directory and use an option in the configuration step that will install the software to this folder:

 	./configure --prefix=/home/username/path